jconorgrogan/Rotational-Numbers/README.md

 By the above, the product of two rotations in ENT is inherently order-dependent, leading to non-commutative results.
 In octonions, the product e1 * e2 ≠ e2 * e1, reflecting the non-commutativity we derived from ENT-based rotations.

-### Conclusion:
-The rotations and scalings in ENT, when applied to the context of octonions, can indeed give rise to non-commutative multiplication.
-The scaling factor that depends on the initial rotation angle is key to this.

 ### Waveform Compression